 The City is requesting qualifications from Broker/Consultants who would help the City develop its employee benefit program and represent the City in negotiations with insurance carriers who offer health, dental, vision, life, short term disability, long term disability, accident, critical illness, and voluntary life.

 The City offers group health insurance benefits for approximately 144 employees and their dependents.
-The City pays a significant portion of the health and a $30,000 life insurance policy, while dental, life, short term and long-term disability benefits, vision, and voluntary life coverage is paid by the employee.
+The City pays a significant portion of the health and 100% of the employee $30,000 life insurance policy, while dental, life, short term and long-term disability benefits, vision, and voluntary life coverage is paid by the employee.

 All plans have an effective date of July 1.
 Current benefits offered and the respective carrier are as follows: